Accretion and Structure of Radiating Disks: Description of the model

 where $-G M_\mathrm{c} / R$ is the contribution due to the central mass, $V \subset \mathbb R^3$ is the region occupied by the disk and $\tilde G$ denotes the Green function of the laplacian in the open space $\mathbb R^3$, i.e., $\tilde G(\mathbf x) = - 1/(4 \pi | \mathbf x |)$.
 Eq.~(\ref{am}) can be combined with Eq.~(\ref{aj}), and it is convenient to exploit the fact that the density $\rho$ is connected with the specific enthalpy $h$ by the assumed equation of state.
 For the polytropic equation of state $p = K \rho^\Gamma$ the specific enthalpy is $h = (K \Gamma / (\Gamma - 1)) \rho^{\Gamma - 1}$, and we obtain

-In summary, we need following elements for the description of the hydrostationary equilibrium of a Newtonian radiating disk: (i) the accretion mass function $\dot M(z)$, the rotation curve $\omega(r)$, the central gravitational potential $-G M_\mathrm{c} / R$ and the equation of state $p = p(\rho)$; (ii) the radiation potential $\hat \Psi$, that can be determined from the linear Eq.~(\ref{al}).
+In summary, we need the following elements to describe the hydrostationary equilibrium of a Newtonian radiating disk: (i) the accretion mass function $\dot M(z)$, the rotation curve $\omega(r)$, the central gravitational potential $-G M_\mathrm{c} / R$ and the equation of state $p = p(\rho)$; (ii) the radiation potential $\hat \Psi$, which can be determined from the linear Eq.~(\ref{al}).
 It is convenient to write it down using the integral equation

 (iii) The distribution of the density or the specific enthalpy.
 This can be obtained from Eqs.~(\ref{ac}) and (\ref{aj}), or from an equation similar to Eq.~(\ref{ao}).